landro/TesTcl/README.md

 ## Todos

 - Some kind of describe command to avoid code duplication
+- Some kind of setup / teardown to avoid code duplication
 - Implement Tcl package to make code easier to use
 - Documentation
 - Implement irule extensions to Tcl (operators like starts_with etc)